The Five Sources of Power

 Coercive power exists in every school.
 A principal can fire, demote, write a poor appraisal, exclude.
 The question is how she uses these capabilities.

-Unlikely to win respect and loyalty from employees for long.
+This approach has a cost: coercive power is unlikely to win respect and loyalty from employees for long.

 Coercive power produces compliance but not commitment.
 It produces fear but not loyalty.
 Used regularly, it damages the relationships that make a school work.